EuclidProtocol/docs/docs/Basics/virtual-settlement-layer.md

 ## Scalability

-Since Euclid's VLS would process and settle transactions for numerous Euclid integrated blockchains, that will grow with time, the VLS needs to be able to process a high number of transactions per second while maintaining security and decentralization.
+Since Euclid's VSL would process and settle transactions for numerous Euclid integrated blockchains, that will grow with time, the VSL needs to be able to process a high number of transactions per second while maintaining security and decentralization.

 ## Secure

-Although Euclid puts all the required checks and security barriers in place to ensure the security of the system, a secure VLS ensures that the Euclid system operates without any downtime.
-The VLS needs to be able to protect itself from any 51% attack, double-spending, and various other forms of exploits.
+Although Euclid puts all the required checks and security barriers in place to ensure the security of the system, a secure VSL ensures that the Euclid system operates without any downtime.
+The VSL needs to be able to protect itself from any 51% attack, double-spending, and various other forms of exploits.

 ## Interoperability